BroadwellConsultingInc/SerialWombatArdLib/src/index.md

     SerialWombat sw;

-Once the Serial Wombat is declared, it must be initialized using the SerialWombat.begin() method.
+Once the Serial Wombat instance is declared, it must be initialized using the SerialWombat.begin() method.
 There are separate begin methods for I2C (Wire) and Uart (Serial):

 	sw.begin(Serial);